 Free Credit Score with Financial Reform Bill

-With the passing of the "Wall Street Reform Act and Consumer Protection Act", HR 4173, on July 21, 2010, consumers reaped many benefits in financial protection and over site.
+The passing of the "Wall Street Reform Act and Consumer Protection Act", HR 4173, on July 21, 2010, brought consumers many benefits in terms of financial protection and oversite.
 Of the top changes that the financial reform brought to the table, the one we will talk about in this article is the ability for consumers to get their credit score for free.
-But, in a nutshell, this bill established an independent consumer bureau within the Federal Reserve which protects borrowers against abuses in mortgage, credit card and other types of lending.
+In a nutshell, this bill established an independent consumer bureau within the Federal Reserve which protects borrowers against abuses in mortgage, credit card and other types of lending.